 Let’s look at my own example:

-Also, don’t forget to mark the fuel stops / places of interest in your system too.
-And that the fuels stops are open – sometimes they aren’t open when you think they are (sigh).
+Also, don’t forget to mark the fuel stops / places of interest in your system too, and that the fuels stops are open – sometimes they aren’t open when you think they are (sigh).

 The Final Checks

 Now you have your 3 .gpx files (or what is appropriate for your system – see below).
-Now load them on your system and quickly compare to the GM – did it get it?
+Now load them on your navigation system and quickly compare to the GM – did it get it?
 Even at this point I’ve seen some subtle issues which could put you on the wrong road, so I’ve gone back, tweaked, re-exported/imported and checked again.
 I’d attribute this to very minor differences in the way the application renders the way.